piotrpsz/microgo/README.md

 `cd .mend`

 In this directory will be located log file of the microservice.
-And certificates used on TLS.

 ### Create TLS certificate
-Certificates will be in subdirectory '**cert**'.
+Certificates will be in home user directory in subdirectory '**cert**'.
 Inside this directory we will create two files:
 - **localhost.crt** - self-signed-certificate
 - **localhost.key** - private key

 Creation command:
 `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout cert/localhost.key -out cert/localhost.crt`

 # Docker - how to use mend as docker container
 Firstly you must install docker on your computer.